meilisearch/specifications/text/0027-filter-and-facet-behavior.md

 #### Remove `facetFilters`, keep `filters`

-The usage of `facetsFilter` is not needed anymore since everything is doable by only using the `filters` parameter.
+The usage of `facetFilters` is not needed anymore since everything is doable by only using the `filters` parameter.

 ```json
 // Settings